-But, if your first kiss with someone wasn't the best, according to author and dating coach Susan Winter, this can actually be a good sign.
+But, if your first kiss with someone wasn't the best, this can actually be a good sign, according to author and dating coach Susan Winter.
 “If the kiss was a little awkward, that's a clear indication that he or she likes you.
 They had a lot at stake," explains Winter.

-If you're the mysterious type, then it's also a great way to finish off a date if you're not quite ready to hand over the goods but want to leave them wanting more.
-Although the duration of a kiss is certainly not something you should stress about, here are lengths of time to shoot for depending on how much sexual tension you want to build.
+If you're the mysterious type, a makeout is also a great way to finish off a date, especially if you're not quite ready to hand over the goods and want to leave them wanting more.
+Although the duration of a kiss is certainly not something you should stress about, there are certain lengths of time to shoot for, depending on how much sexual tension you want to build.

 30 Seconds To Three Minutes